yogeshxd/FraudBlock/README.md

 ```
 npm run dev
 ```
-8. Login to metamask ,and connect the added account to local blockchain manually (i.e.localhost:3000)
+8. Login to metamask ,and connect the added account to local blockchain by clicking the 'Connect Wallet' button on the homescreen.
 9. Interact with website

 ### Psst...
 I have also added all the documents(reports, ppts, base paper etc.) incase anyone of you might wanna use it as your minor/major project.